hyperledger/fabric/docs/source/private_data_tutorial.rst

     {"assetID":"asset1","appraisedValue":100}

+.. _pd-query-unauthorized:

 Query the private data as an unauthorized peer
 ----------------------------------------------

-Now we will operate a member of Org2.
-Org2 has the asset transfer private data ``assetID, color, size, owner`` in its side database as defined in the assetCollection policy, but does not store the asset ``appraisedValue`` data for Org1.
+Now we will operate a user from Org2.
+Org2 has the asset transfer private data ``assetID, color, size, owner`` in its side database as defined in the ``assetCollection`` policy, but does not store the asset ``appraisedValue`` data for Org1.
 We will query for both sets of private data.

 Switch to a peer in Org2